wilmer88/rainday-api/README.md

 This application was created for review for the Georgia tech bootcamp.

-This basic weather app works by typing the city the City that was you want look up and press the search button to show that citys weather for that day theres is no known bugs that occure when using the app
+This basic weather app works by typing the City that was you want look up and press the search button to show that citys weather for that day theres is no known bugs that occure when using the app

 //code talk